avinetworks/demo-in-a-box/README.md

 #### Kubernetes UI
-To access the GUI point a browser to http://<host_ip>:30000
+To access the Kubernetes GUI point a browser to http://<host_ip>:30000